-Rappaport (1998) studied the possible confinement of a large ring by a narrow ring applied to the ringlet and gap at $1.470R_S$ .
+Rappaport studied the possible confinement of a large ring by a narrow ring located in a gap at $1.470R_s$.
 She found that the torque exerted by the ringlet is able to confine the gap's inner edge, but not the outer edge.
 This suggests that either the gap's edges are, as the ringlet itself, confined by reversal of the viscous flux of angular momentum, or that one or several small satellites located within the gap are responsible for the confinement of the edges.